DevExpress/testcafe/docs/articles/faq/README.md

 If this fixes the tests, it indicates that they require additional resources.
 You can address this in the following ways:

 * Adjust the container's or environment's settings to allocate more resources.
-* If you use a commercial CI system, ask the service provider for an upgrade or consider a different CI service with better hardware or smaller loads.
+* If you use a cloud-based CI system, ask the service provider for an upgrade or consider a different CI service with better hardware or smaller loads.

-TestCafe users have positive experience with the following CI systems:
+According to users' feedback, the following CI systems work best with TestCafe:

 * [Azure Pipelines](../documentation/continuous-integration/azure-devops.md)
 * [GitLab](../documentation/continuous-integration/gitlab.md)